 The 36-count tray of plugs contains plugs that measure 3 inches x 3 inches, whereas the 72 count tray contains plugs that are slightly smaller and measure 1.25 inches x 1.25 inches.

 Learn more about how to use the Area Calculator Tool here.

 *Our plug trays cover 64 and 72 sq. ft. based on planting each plug 12 inches apart from the center of other plugs.

 Before installation, you’ll need to clear the area of any currently existing grass or weeds—especially when it comes to installing grass plugs.
 Weeds WILL compete with your grass plugs until they become fully established.
 We recommend following these steps to help:

-- Begin by making an application of Specticle or some other glyphosate-based product 10–14 days before sod installation takes place.
+- Begin by making an application of a non-selective herbicide product 10–14 days before sod installation takes place.

 - Wait 3–4 days and then make a second application if the grass isn’t dying quickly enough.